+In the year of minimum wage hike, farms are reducing employment of high paid workers while increasing the employment of low wage workers, and the latter change is dominating.
+In the longer-run, or after two years and beyond, farms are reducing low wage and non-seasonal employment while holding seasonal employment unchanged.

 When considered alongside the average wage results, our findings imply that farms responded to the minimum wage hike by expanding low-wage employment, potentially funded by reductions in wages for high-wage and non-seasonal workers.

 5.3 Capital and capital intensity